If you are the victim of Sexual Assault, you should call 911 and Campus Security (731) 697-9765.

 - Keep your car in good shape with plenty of gas in the tank.

-- In the event of car trouble, call for help on your cell phone.
+- In the event of car trouble, call for help on your cellular phone.
 If you don't have a phone, put the hood up, lock the doors, and put a banner in the window that says, "Help.
 Call Police."

 WHAT TO DO IF YOU ARE A VICTIM OF SEXUAL ASSAULT

 The College recognizes that a sexual assault is more than an assault on an individual’s body, but is also an invasion on the individual’s dignity and sense of self.
 Out of respect for the individual choices available to a sexual assault victim and to support her/his privacy needs after an incident, the College leaves the decision to file a formal student complaint, a formal sexual harassment complaint, or criminal charges up to the individual victim.
 Resources for assistance will be discussed, but all members of the College community will abstain from demanding that the victim report, not report, or under-report a sexual assault.
-The College reserves it right to investigate an incident using all available information from any source, and will cooperate with the efforts of local, state, and federal law enforcement agencies to apprehend individuals who may have committed acts of sexual assault.
+The College reserves it right to investigate an incident using all available information from any source and will cooperate with the efforts of local, state, and federal law enforcement agencies to apprehend individuals who may have committed acts of sexual assault.

 The College encourages a sexual assault victim to take the steps listed below.
-In the event, the victim is physically or psychologically unable to make his/her own decisions, normal emergency medical and psychological procedures will be followed, including taking the victim to the hospital and calling a member of the Counseling staff.
+In the event the victim is physically or psychologically unable to make his/her own decisions, normal emergency medical and psychological procedures will be followed, including taking the victim to the hospital and calling a member of the Counseling staff.

 The following steps are those which Lane College encourages all victims to consider: